 Iona Pilgrimage 2017

-From 7 to 22 July, the Year 11 and Year 12 students will travel to the small Isle of Iona, off the western coast of Scotland, on a faith trip of a life time.
+From 7 to 22 July, the Year 11 and Year 12 students travelled to the small Isle of Iona, off the western coast of Scotland, on a faith trip of a life time.
 On this small Isle, known as ‘The cradle of Christianity’ in Scotland, the College’s patron saint commenced his 34-year long mission to bring Christianity to the pagan tribes and it has since become the centre of Gaelic monasticism and a place of spiritual retreat.

 St Columba College, an R-12 co-educational College in Andrews Farm, is a unique Anglican and Catholic school with both churches recognising Saint Columba as a saint.
 The College was established in 1996 as an ecumenical initiative of the Anglican and Catholic Archbishops of Adelaide and is renown for being committed to its Christian heritage and Anglican and Catholic traditions.